 So instead, in 1998, they made their first expansion, opening a second location in Southern Tempe, the location they still operate today.
 Coincidentally, shortly thereafter the Borders closed.

 - What’s the takeaway?
 Battling chain stores is an ongoing struggle for small business owners, and one that is best handled through education.
-You have to continuously engage your customer base, community, and elected officials on the positive economic impacts of supporting small businesses versus corporate chains.
+In order to build your business, you have to continuously engage your customer base, community, and elected officials on the positive economic impacts of supporting small businesses versus corporate chains.

 Growing a Loyal Fanbase